kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Hide Object</summary>
     The skill of making sure hidden objects on your person stay hidden.
-You have Expertise on all such checks, usually handled by moving the objects being searched for while the search is being performed.
+You have <b>Expertise</b> on all such checks, usually handled by moving the objects being searched for while the search is being performed.
   </details>

   <details>
-    <summary>Fine Motor Skills (cost: 2, trait)</summary>
+    <summary>Fine Motor Skills (cost: 2, <b>trait</b>)</summary>
     Requires 2 other Sleight of hands subskills.
 You have excellent fine motor skills after years of training.
 Gain +1 Dexterity.
   </details>

   <details>
     <summary>Juggling</summary>
-    You are skilled at juggling objects and have Expertise on checks to perform in such a manner, but also for checks made to not drop something during combat.
+    You are skilled at juggling objects and have <b>Expertise</b> on checks to perform in such a manner, but also for checks made to not drop something during combat.
   </details>

   <details>